loader.conf — Configuration file for systemd-boot

 Note that the PCRs that Windows uses can be configured with the

-"Configure TPM platform validation profile for native UEFI firmware configurations
+"Configure TPM platform validation profile for native UEFI firmware configurations"

-group policy under "Computer Configuration\Administrative Templates\Windows Components\BitLocker Drive Encryption
+group policy under "Computer Configuration\Administrative Templates\Windows Components\BitLocker Drive Encryption".

-When Secure Boot is enabled, changing this to PCRs "0,2,7,11
+When Secure Boot is enabled, changing this to PCRs "0,2,7,11" should be safe.

 The TPM key protector needs to be removed and then added back for the PCRs on an already